zachpmanson/notes/notes/Archive/Problems/Git Creation and Modification Time.md

   - git
 ---

-[[Git]] does not include creation time and modification time in file metadata, but you can use the git commit history to retrieve similar results.
+[[Notes/Software/Programs/Git/Git]] does not include creation time and modification time in file metadata, but you can use the git commit history to retrieve similar results.

 File creation date: